sws2apps/organized-app/LOCAL_ENVIRONMENT_SETUP.md

 3. Great, the authentication for your account is now complete.
 4. Now, let’s create a congregation.
 Enter a fictitious first and last name.
 5. Let’s select a country for our testing.
 Then, find a congregation using a congregation name or number and click ‘Create congregation’.
 6. Now, you’ll be prompted to create an encryption code.
-Remember, in this new version, the encryption code is required after creating your congregation account.
-This feature doesn’t exist in the older ‘Congregation Program for Everyone’ version, but in ‘Organized’, it’s an important step to start using the app.
+Remember, in this new version, **the encryption code is required** after creating your congregation account.
 7. Once this is set, you’ll be directed to the Dashboard page of the Organized app.

 This is the ‘Organized’ Dashboard page.
 From this page, you can access various features of the app as they are developed by our team.